 The 737-200 should, by every economic measure, be extinct.
 Its JT8D engines burn roughly 20 per cent more fuel per seat-mile than a CFM56-7B-powered 737-800 of equivalent size.
 Its noise signature is far higher than any modern airliner.
 And spare-part inventories for the airframe peaked around 2005 and have been shrinking ever since.

-And yet, roughly thirty 737-200s are still in regular service in 2026.
-Nolinor Aviation operates a fleet of seven in Quebec.
-Canadian North flies several into Arctic gravel strips.
-Air Inuit, also Quebec-based, runs four for cargo and passenger service to remote settlements.
-Several African operators — Air Cameroun, Aviation Nordlight, Ethiopian-registered cargo lessors — keep small fleets running.
+And yet, roughly forty 737-200s are still in regular service in 2026, about a dozen of them in Canada.
+Nolinor Aviation operates a fleet of eight in Quebec — the largest 737-200 fleet in the world.
+Air Inuit, also Quebec-based, flies the type for cargo and passenger service to remote settlements, as do Buffalo Airways and Glencore Canada.
+(Canadian North, long the other big Arctic operator, retired its last gravel-kitted 737-200 in May 2023.)
+A handful of operators in Africa and Latin America keep small fleets running.
 The reason is almost always the same: the 737-200 can land on gravel strips and short unpaved runways that no modern airliner can touch.
 The clamshell reverser, with its forward-blasting exhaust visible from kilometres away, kicks up vast curtains of gravel as the aircraft slows.

-Sources: Thrust reversal Wikipedia entry; Federal Aviation Administration “Lessons Learned” Boeing 737-275 case study; b737.org.uk Powerplant page; Joe Sutter, “747: Creating the World’s First Jumbo Jet” (Smithsonian Press, 2006).
+Sources: Thrust reversal Wikipedia entry; Federal Aviation Administration “Lessons Learned” Boeing 737-275 case study; b737.org.uk Powerplant page.

 0 Comments